Get 20% Off Your order

-All packages ship within 1-3 business days through USPS first class or Priority mail.
+All packages typically ship within 1-3 business days through USPS first class mail.

 Free shipping and Standard First Class packages typically take 5-7 business days to arrive in your hot little hands, but may be subject to seasonal or other delays from our lovely post office people.